kontent-ai/sample-app-net/README.md

 1. Clone the app repository
 2. Run `npm install && npm run build` in the `DancingGoat` directory to build CSS files for the project ([node.js](https://nodejs.org/) must be installed before running this command)
 3. Open the `DancingGoat.sln` solution file and run the app
-4. Follow the setup wizard to setup your project or, alternatively, adjust the `\DancingGoat\appsettings.json` file:
+4. Follow the setup wizard to setup your project or adjust the `\DancingGoat\appsettings.json` file:

    ```jsonc
    {